 Hard Money Loans Are Often a Last Resort

-Hard money lenders usually take a more conservative value approach than the standard appraised value larger banks and lenders rely upon.
-The liquidity of the property is especially important to hard money lenders in the event of a default, which is much more common with hard money loans than bank issued loans.
+Hard money lenders usually take a more conservative value approach than the standard appraised home value larger banks and lenders rely upon.
+The liquidity of the property is especially important to these types of lenders in the event of a default, which is much more common with hard money loans than bank issued loans.

 Hard Money Interest Rates Can Be Pretty High

-Most hard money loans are structured as balloon payments due 1 to 2 years after the loan is issued.
-Some even offer flexible payments such as an interest-only option.
+Some even come with flexible payments such as an interest-only option.
 And many of them offer generous approval terms such as “1 credit score OK”, no asset or income verification, and no verification of employment.